HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 “Better work-life separation.”

-1. Breaks, exercise, and restored energy
+Breaks, movement, and restored energy

 “Short breaks make me more productive.”